fohrloop/wakepy/DEV.md

 - **Building locally** (for debugging / testing docs), with autobuild:

 ```
-sphinx-autobuild docs/source/ docs/build/
+sphinx-autobuild docs/source/ docs/build/ -a
 ```

-or one time:
+The `-a` flag ensures that *all* files (not only edited files) will get rebuild.
+It is also possible to build just one time:
 ```
 sphinx-build -b html docs/source/ docs/build
 ```